 Some of the other things that we wish we had time to visit.

-The best part of this island is that there is so much more left to be discovered and to be explored.
+The best part of Tablas is that there is so much left to be discovered and to be explored.
 It is so untouched by international tourism.

 One of my favorite things about exploring the Philippines is that the locals know so much that the Internet won’t.
-One time, my family and I just drove around in my hometown looking for an adventure.
-We just kept asking locals who always had suggestions that have yet to make their way onto the Internet.
+One time, my family and I just drove around looking for an adventure.
+We kept asking locals who always had suggestions that have yet to make their way onto the Internet.
 We found waterfalls, swimming holes, and hiking trails through this method.
-Word of mouth is still the best guide in many parts of the Philippines, so I absolutely implore you to do a little of your own exploring beyond this guide.
+Word of mouth is still the best guide in many parts of the Philippines.
+I absolutely implore you to do a little of your own exploring beyond this guide.